botto/parsley_js/README.txt

 #parsley_js

-Drupal module that provides integration with the parsley.js library.
+Drupal module that provides integration with the client side validation library parsley.js.
-Parsley.js performs client side form validation.
 Currently this module only integrates on the FAPI layer.

 At it's core it's simply injects the correct attributes into the relevant FAPI